Thursday, 20 March 2008

 We checked into the Al Naser Hotel in Homs, which was easily the crummiest but also the cheapest in town.
 The toilets were filthy, and the paraffin‑heated shower cost extra — a detail that felt like an insult.
 Still, it was a roof over our heads, and after the wind-induced ditch episodes, I wasn’t in a position to be picky.

 The next day, we took a minivan to Krak des Chevaliers — my second visit in a matter of months.
 The castle was as magnificent as ever, its stone walls rising proudly against the sky.
-Built for the Emir of Aleppo in 1031 CE, it had once housed up to 2,000 people, though only about 60 of them were actual knights.
-The rest were support staff — medieval logistics, essentially.
+Built for the Emir of Aleppo in 1031 CE, it once housed up to 2,000 people, though only about 60 were actual knights.
+The rest were support staff — essentially medieval logistics.
 We spent hours wandering through the fortress, marvelling at its scale and imagining the lives of the people who once lived there.

 The ride from Homs to Hama was barely 45 kilometres — a welcome change after the longer stretches of previous days.
 We arrived with plenty of time to explore the historic norias once again.
 Their rhythmic groaning and creaking felt almost comforting, like old friends complaining about their joints.
 The citadel, however, was less impressive — more of a picnic area than a fortress — but it did offer a decent view of the city.